mastodon-ml/relay/docs/commands.md

 ### Update

 Update the ban reason or note for an instance ban.
+Either `--reason` and/or `--note` must be specified.

-	activityrelay instance update bad.example.com --reason "the baddest reason"
+	activityrelay instance update bad.example.com --reason <text> --note <text>

 ## Software